Skip to content

 git checkout -b feature/your-feature-name

-3. Make Your Changes: Implement your changes, following the project's coding standards.
+3. Make Your Changes: Implement your changes, following Go coding standards.

 4. Commit Your Changes: Use the Conventional Commits standard for commit messages.
 This is important as the commit messages directly influence the content of the CHANGELOG.md and version increments.